Local Thermal Operations and Classical Communication: LTOCC without memory as a subset of semilocal thermal Operations.

 \begin{proof} Combining Lemma~ \ref{lem:one_round_LTOCC_in_SLTO} with Theorem~\ref{SLTO_closed} and Theorem~\ref{SLTO_convex}, the result is obtained immediately. \end{proof}

 In other words, LTOCC$_n$ is defined as an $n$-fold composition of LTOCC$_1$, which is handled by closedness of SLTO, and LTOCC$_n$+R defines convex hull of LTOCC$_n$.

-Note that in the following proof of Theorem \ref{thm:subset_of_SLTO}, we rely on the orthogonality of projective measurements.
-However, when considering energy-incoherent POVMs, the inclusion of LTOCC in SLTO is an open problem:
+In the proof of Theorem \ref{thm:subset_of_SLTO}, we rely on the orthogonality of projective measurements\bl{, in order to guarantee unitarity of joint evolution}.
+However, \bl{even} when considering energy-incoherent POVMs, \bl{which satisfy the minimal requirement of (average) Gibbs-preservation, this orthogonality ceases to hold.
+Thus above reasoning cannot be directly applied for beyond PVMs.}

+\bl{Furthermore, as presented below, the action of an energy-incoherent POVM is not equivalent to a convex combination of energy-incoherent PVM.
+Thus, one cannot construct LTOCC protocol utilizing POVM by probabilistic mixture of LTOCC protocols based on PVMs.

+\begin{obs} Non-projective energy-incoherent POVM cannot be implemented as a convex combination of energy-incoherent PVMs. \end{obs}